Going deeper — CIFAR, BatchNorm, ResNet

 Training Time: 600.31 seconds

-Tough!
-The model is struggling to learn on CIFAR-100: 53.57% test accuracy is far from usable, not to mention it is clearly underfitting.
-Sometimes, underfitting mean the model might not have enough epochs to learn yet.
+Tough.
+The model is struggling: 53.57% on CIFAR-100 is far from usable, and it's clearly underfitting.
+Sometimes underfitting just means the model hasn't had enough epochs yet.

 ============================================================